CEO: Bill Marvin

 Philadelphia-based InstaMed has revolutionized how we handle payment for healthcare services.
 With a unified platform, they connect consumers, providers, and payers for every healthcare payment transaction.
 As a result, they have made healthcare transactions easier for everyone involved.

-Ben Franklin’s initial investments in 2005 and 2006 helped the company grow at its earliest stages.
-At the start, we were inside founder Bill Marvin’s house with a full-time staff headcount in single-digit numbers.
-Since then, InstaMed has scaled to 275 people, the majority of whom are located in the new Philadelphia headquarters at 18th and JFK Blvd.
+Ben Franklin’s initial investments in 2005 and 2006 helped the company grow at its earliest stages, inside founder Bill Marvin’s house, with a full-time staff headcount in single-digit numbers.
+Since then, InstaMed has scaled to 300+ full time employees, the majority of whom are located in its Philadelphia headquarters at 18th and JFK Blvd.
 The facility includes a new 3,200-square-foot Collaboration Center, which InstaMed uses to engage the entrepreneurial community through programming and events.

-In 2018, progress was steady as the company posted $58 million in revenue, a 27% increase over 2017.
-Next, in May of 2019, JP Morgan announced its purchase of InstaMed for $500 million, keeping the company and team in its Philadelphia headquarters.
+In May of 2019, JP Morgan announced its purchase of InstaMed for $500 million, keeping the company and team in its Philadelphia headquarters.
 InstaMed continues to give back to the Philadelphia’s innovation ecosystem in multiple ways, by actively hiring local talent and by supporting ongoing collaboration inside the regional technology community.

 EHR systems are critical in making sure that patients receive the right care.
 Core Solutions’ platform focuses on this need, ensuring all participants in the process get the clearest picture of the patient’s needs.